pyy2/cs1653-2019su-kmd127-pyy2-stm107/reports/phase-1.md

 **Assumptions:**

 The filesystem will be accessible and public once connected to the home network via LAN or WIFI.
 Since it is a shared family storage it is assumed there will be little to no sensitive information stored on the device.
-For ease of use, the device will not be encrypted or protected beyond the basic router network protections from the outernet.
+For ease of use, the device will not be encrypted or protected beyond the basic router network protections from the broader network.
 It is assumed that the file server is in a physically safe place to the standards of a private home.

 It is assumed that the client will be available as an application on a personal computer or mobile device, but that the client cannot connect to the file server from the greater internet.
 It is assumed that the client will not connect to the file server unless valid user credentials are supplied and that only trustworthy endusers can supply valid user credentials.
 It is assumed that connections between the client application, the user authorization server, and the file server are secure.